twelventi/twelventi.github.io/_posts/2021-04-01-wifi-coffee-makers-are-only-a-little-more-secure-than-i-thought.markdown

 #       name: Example File
 ---

+*This is a repost article originally posted on [fordhamcss.org](https://fordhamcss.org/blog/2021/03/31/wifi-coffee-makers-are-only-a-little-more-secure-than-I-thought.html).
+I wrote and posted it in both places but I figured I'd also keep it here for historical purposes*

-Coming off our recent [Hacking a Coffee Maker Event](/events/2021/03/22/hacking-a-coffee-maker.html/), I wanted to write up a blog post with more technical information about what we did.
+Coming off our recent [Hacking a Coffee Maker Event](https://fordhamcss.org/events/2021/03/22/hacking-a-coffee-maker.html/), I wanted to write up a blog post with more technical information about what we did.
 So here's kind of a summary of what I discovered about the coffee makers, and if you came to the event, what was actually going on when we were sending messages to our CaaS (Coffee as a Service) server.

 # TLDR;